Gradient Checkpointing for Long DDE Simulations

 # default still OOMs.

-solver = Heun(checkpoint_every=64)
+solver = Heun(block_size=64)

-The same field works on Euler, Heun, RungeKutta4, and any BoundedSolver wrapping one of those — the setting is delegated through the wrapper to the base solver.
+The same field works on Euler, Heun, RungeKutta4, and any BoundedSolver wrapping one of those; the setting is delegated through the wrapper to the base solver.